 By seamlessly adding these sessions (as well as recitals and formal lessons) to your calendar, you can ensure that other activities don’t get planned during the same time as your child’s practice.
 It’s a lot easier to remind your child to play the piano when you receive a reminder as well!

 Time Trackers & Reward Systems

-There’s a big difference between a five-minute practice and a thirty-minute practice — ask any piano teacher, and they’ll tell you that the more time kids spend practicing proper technique, the better they’ll perform.
-Because of this, parents also need to make sure that their kids are spending enough time actually playing the piano each time they sit down to practice.
+There’s a big difference between a five-minute practice and a thirty-minute practice – ask any piano teacher, and they’ll tell you that the more time kids spend practicing proper technique, the better they’ll perform.
+So in addition to providing all the necessary things for the kids to practice for longer periods of time, like comfortable piano stools, for instance, parents should also make sure that their kids are spending enough time actually playing the piano each time they sit down to practice.

 To encourage your children to give their best effort, consider using a time tracking app that shows your child how long they’ve been practicing (or how much time they have left).
 If your child needs extra encouragement, you could even link certain time goals with a reward.
 Many apps allow you to set a goal with an associated reward.
 Displaying a real-time progress tracker during practice can provide extra motivation by giving children something to work for.

 Kids may not always be enthusiastic about practicing the piano, even when they enjoy their lessons.
 But while they may not like practicing now, improving their skills and gaining a greater appreciation for music will be something they treasure later in life.
 By using these simple tools available in the palm of your hand, you can ensure that your kids get the benefits of consistent musical practice.